microsoft/app-innovation-workshop/Walkthrough Guide/04 Data Storage/README.md

 ### 2.2 Explore Azure Blob Storage

-After a few seconds, Azure provisioned a Storage Account for us and we can navigate to it in the Azure Portal.
+After a few seconds, Azure has provisioned a Storage Account for us and we can navigate to it in the Azure Portal.

 ![Add a Storage Account in the Azure Portal](Assets/StorageAccountOverview.png)